 Performance management systems serve as important "feeders" to other human resources and development activities.
 For example, consider the relationship between performance management and training.
 Performance management provides information on developmental needs for employees.
 In the absence of a good performance management system, it is not clear that organizations will use their training resources in the most efficient way (i.e., to train those who most need it in the most critical areas).
-One organization that is able to link its performance management system to training initiatives is General Electric (GE).
+One organization that can link its performance management system to training initiatives is General Electric (GE).
 GE's performance management system includes over 180,000 salaried employees spread across almost 180 countries.
-Recently, GE updated their performance management practices, moving from a formal "once-a-year" performance review to an app-based system that allows managers to provide more immediate feedback. and coaching to their employees.
+Recently, GE updated its performance management practices, moving from a formal "once-a-year" performance review to an app-based system that allows managers to provide more immediate feedback and coaching to their employees.
 The app accepts voice and text inputs, attached documents, and even handwritten notes.
-Managers can use the app's categories such as "priorities," "touch points," "summary," and "insights," to send short messages (up to 500 characters) to individual team members or groups.
+Managers can use the app's categories such as "priorities,, "touch points," "summary," and "insights" to send short messages (up to 500 characters) to individual team members or groups.
 For example, a manager can use the app to provide suggestions to employees on areas of developmental needs and where employees may benefit from additional training.
-Based on this data, the manager, employee, and the human resources department can work together to schedule training classes and off-site training opportunities.
-GE is already seeing the benefits of this partnership between performance management and training, with some divisions reporting a fivefold increase in employee productivity.

-Unfortunately, despite the successful GE example, most organizations do not use performance management systems to determine training content and waste an opportunity to use the performance management system as the needs assessment phase of their training efforts.
-Specifically, a survey including 218 HR leaders at companies with at least 2,500 employees revealed that there is tight integration between performance management and learning/development activities in only 15.3% of the organizations surveyed.
-Since the successful content of the organizations surveyed.
+Based on this data, the manager, employee, and human resources department can work together to schedule training classes and off-site training opportunities.
+GE is already seeing the benefits of this partnership between performance management and training, with some divisions reporting a fivefold increase in employee productivity.68 to use the performance management system as the needs assessment phase of their training efforts.
+69 Specifically, a survey including 218 HR leaders at companies with at least 2,500 employees revealed that there is tight integration between performance management and learning/development activities in only 15.3% of the organizations surveyed.
+70